the-qoders-community/SharePoint-to-Azure-Backup/README.md

 <img src="https://github.com/the-qoders-community/SharePoint-to-Azure-Backup/blob/master/Images/QodersScheduledBus.PNG" width="600" >

-Finnaly import the third logic app.
+Finally import the third logic app.
 This logic app will pick up messages from the queue and backup the files from SharePoint to Azure.
 Again follow step 1-9.
 At step 4 you should upload 'QodersSharePointBackup.json'.

 In step 7 use the storage account and key1 or key2 that you have created and saved previously.